epilot-dev/terraform-provider-epilot-entity/README.md

 <!-- Start SDK Installation -->
 ## Notice of Alpha Status

-This is a Alpha release of the epilotentity Terraform Provider.
+This is a Alpha release of the epilot-entity Terraform Provider.

 It is under active development and you may experience breaking changes.
 Please pin to a version if trialing in production.